jonathanhliu21/simplevectors/README.md

 This can be helpful for calculating sums.

-## Embedding

-For adding vectors to an embedded device, there is a file called `embed.hpp` in the simplevectors folder, which contains a minimized version of the 2D and 3D vector objects above, named `Vec2D` and `Vec3D`, respectively.
-They include every feature mentioned except for looping and extending.
-However, they have some differences.
-First, to access the x, y, and z values, rather than using `vec.x()`, you would use `vec.x` (same applies for y and z), without the parenthesis.
-Secondly, there are no methods in the minimized objects, and you must use the functional equivalents, which are mentioned above.
-Lastly, embedded devices only support 2D and 3D vectors.

 ## Extending

 To go beyond only 2D and 3D, you can extend the `Vector` base class (the 2D and 3D vector classes extend this base class as well). `Vector` is a template class, where the template takes in the number of dimensions the vector has: